Fred's Classic ABU Reel Information

 Part or design modifications were not necessarily confined to broader measures like side plate styles or reel foot designs but rather some of the changes were more specific in nature.
 The Ambassadeur 2000 was introduced in 1962 while its narrow spool cousin 2050 made its debut in 1964.
 The first series of Ambassadeur 2000 is easily recognized by its carriage screw nut found on the left side plate.
 With the introduction of Ambassadeur 2050 in 1964, parts for the first series 2000 such as the carriage screw and others were redesigned to mirror those found in the 2050.

-Below is a schematic for the first and second series 2000 in which the 2050 is included.
-The carriage screw nut (part #2234) is no longer needed and the reader will notice other part modifications or exclusions all together.
-Not shown clearly, the first series handle for the 2000 (part #2240) had a rectangular hole cut to fit the drive gear's shaft (part #1710B.)
+Schematic shows 1st & 2nd series 2000 with its narrow spool cousin 2050.
+Carriage screw nut (part #2234) is discontinued for 2nd series 2000 and the reader will notice other part modifications or exclusions all together.
+Not shown clearly, the 1st. series handle for the 2000 (part #2240) had a small rectangular hole cut to fit the drive gear's shaft (part #1710B.)
 This too changed and the more common 2050 handle (part #5179) with its oblong shaped hole was used.

 Another example of specific change was the 5000D.
 With introduction of the high speed 5500D model in 1978, it was delivered with a model sticker in lieu of engraving.
 Unlike it's 5000D cousin, the 5500D never had a clicker installed.
 ABU saw this as an opportunity to cut cost by using the same left side plate for both models.
 5000D production in very late 1977~1979 are found without the clicker and a sticker that read "Ambassadeur 5000D."
 There are other examples of specific change within certain model groups but this should give the collector an idea of ABU's versatility when it came to part usage.